Sarang-Pramode/TerraVide/docs/source/ground.rst

 .. code-block:: python

    import numpy as np
-   from GroundClassification import GP_class as GP
+   from terravide.src.GroundClassification import GP_class as GP

    # Create an instance of the GP_class
    gp = GP(ground_H_thresh_perc=0.2)